dustin-codes/dustin-codes/README.md

 Hello there!
 I am Dustin, 18 years old and I love to code!
 - 🔭 I’m currently working on some cool projects.
-- 🌱 I’m currently learning Python and app development in Kotlin.
+- ⛏ Contributing to ElderCraft.
 - 💬 Ask me about Java.
-- 📫 How to reach me: Instagram → @dustin.codes
+- 📫 How to reach me: Instagram → @dustin.codes | Discord -> Dustin#6666
-- 😄 Pronouns: he / him
 - ⚡ Fun fact: Coding is fun.. as long as your code compiles.